-It is recommended that the governance of the NDP FoS is through the ENA to allow for more reactive updates to reflect stakeholder feedback and adjustments to meet their new requirements.
-Consideration should be given to making the NDP FoS a guidance document or instead defining the NDP FoS in an Engineering Recommendation, including it under the governance of the Distribution Code Review Panel by listing it as an Annex document.
+It is recommended that the governance of the NDP FoS continues through the ENA to allow for more reactive updates to reflect stakeholder feedback and adjustments to meet their new requirements.
+In the longer term, consideration should be given to making the NDP FoS a guidance document or instead defining the NDP FoS in an Engineering Recommendation, including it under the governance of the Distribution Code Review Panel by listing it as an Annex document.

-As a review of the LTDS has recently commenced, it is recommended that the working group consider the LTDS current make-up and alignment with the NDP and whether any efficiencies can be obtained by moving aspects of the capacity reporting to the NDP, or by moving some elements of NDP into the LTDS with a combined form of statement.
+However as the review of the LTDS has commenced and but is yet to finalise detailed proposals on the future scope of the LTDS and the statutory consultation is still perhaps more than a year away, it is recommended that the working group continue to consider the LTDS current make-up and alignment with the NDP and whether any efficiencies can be obtained by moving aspects of the capacity reporting to the NDP, or by moving some elements of NDP into the LTDS with a combined form of statement.
 Either way, the co-ordinated purpose and content of the NDP and LTDS should be clarified and communicated to ensure that users have a clear understanding of what is found where.